 What is the difference between Medicare Part D and Medigap in Nevada?

 It’s easy to be confused since the two have much in common.
-They’re both private insurance supplement plans which are regulated by the federal government so that you get a better deal on prices and benefits.
+They’re both private insurance supplement plans regulated by the federal government so that you get a better deal on prices and benefits.
 But Medicare Part D is exclusively for prescription drugs.
-Medigap, on the other hand, covers many benefits, including parts A and B, coinsurance costs, travel insurance, and deductibles.
+On the other hand, Medicare Supplement plans cover many benefits, including parts A and B, coinsurance costs, travel insurance, and deductibles.

 What is the downside to Medigap plans offered in Nevada?